 Special Alert: CFPB Proposes Amendments to Know Before You Owe/TRID Rule

-Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Melissa Klimkiewicz, Joseph M. Kolar, John P. Kromer, Kathryn L. Ryan, Brandy A. Hood, Steven R. vonBerg, Jeffrey P. Naimon
+Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Melissa Klimkiewicz, Joseph M. Kolar, John P. Kromer, Kathryn L. Ryan, Steven R. vonBerg, Jeffrey P. Naimon

 On Friday, the CFPB issued its much anticipated proposal to amend the KBYO/TRID rule.
 The CFPB crowded dozens of proposed changes into the almost 300 page proposal, most of which are highly technical and require careful examination.
 As the Bureau has signaled since its intention to issue amendments was first announced, the proposal is not intended “to revisit major policy decisions” because “[t]he Bureau is reluctant to entertain major changes that could involve substantial reprogramming of systems so soon after the October 2015 effective date or to otherwise distract from industry’s intense and very productive efforts to resolve outstanding implementation issues.”
 However, it has “proposed a handful of substantive changes where it has identified a potential discrete solution to a specific implementation challenge.”